Fodor's Expert Review Denvir's Coaching Inn

-In this wonderfully atmospheric whitewashed coaching inn dating to 1642, exposed oak beams, stone floors and a large open fireplace testify to the antiquity.
+In this wonderfully atmospheric whitewashed coaching inn dating to 1642, exposed oak beams, stone floors, and a large open fireplace testify to the antiquity.
 The Snug bar top was crafted from timbers of ships wrecked in Lough Foyle.
 Back in the mists of time, it was a member of the same Denvir family who gave their name to a small settlement in Colorado, later modified to Denver.
-The six spacious guest rooms have been modernized sympathetically while still retaining the old inn's character and feature original wooden floors, mahogany sleigh beds, and pristine white linen.
-On the menu, solid traditional dishes dominate—fish from Ardglass, chargrilled steak, burgers, pork, and spring lamb.
-But the most popular dish is Denvir's Famous Chicken Wings with a hot buffalo sauce and a cooling Cashel Blue cheese dip.
-An excellent selection of draught beers includes Bee's Endeavour, a delicious golden craft ale from the Whitewater brewery infused with honey and ginger that leaves a warm glow.
+The six spacious guest rooms retain the old inn's character, with original wooden floors, mahogany sleigh beds, and pristine white linen.
+On the menu, solid traditional dishes dominate—fish from Ardglass, char-grilled steak, burgers, pork, and spring lamb.
+An excellent selection of draught beers includes Bee's Endeavour, a delicious golden craft ale from the Whitewater Brewery infused with honey and ginger that leaves a warm glow.
 Live music in the bar mixes traditional Irish with old classics on Thursdays and weekend nights.

 14–16 English St.